code-star/rxjs-7-and-beyond/article/article.md

 );
 ```

 We now have improved types when using a different operator after `groupBy`.
-In the example above we group by `isPerson`.
+In the example above we group by `isPerson()`.
 When `group.key` equals to `true` it means that the current group matches our `groupBy` condition.
-This means that we have intellisense for the `Person` type here, and intellisens for the `Pet` type in the `else` clause.
+This means that we have intellisense for the `Person` type here, and intellisense for the `Pet` type in the `else` clause.
 This is a great way to make our code more secure and not have to use typecasts as we had to do before.

 ## Dictonary support for `combineLatest`